cbcrg/tcoffee/docs/tcoffee_manual.rst

-Modifying the parameters of Internal and External Methods
+Modifying the parameters of internal and external Methods
 =========================================================
-Internal Methods
+Internal Mmthods
 ----------------
 It is possible to modify on the fly the parameters of hard coded methods: